Fellows inaugurated at new Rutherford Academy of Population Genomics and Health Data Science

-Queen Mary University of London has appointed four research fellows to its new Rutherford Academy of Population Genomics and Health Data Science, funded by the Medical Research Council and UK Research and Investment’s Rutherford Fund.
+Queen Mary University of London has appointed four postdoctoral research fellows to its new Rutherford Academy of Population Genomics and Health Data Science, funded by the Medical Research Council and UK Research and Innovation’s Rutherford Fund.
+One of the fellows include WHRI's Dr Adriano Barbosa.

-Queen Mary’s new Rutherford Academy will work alongside Health Data Research UK - a major new initiative to transform health through data science.
-Forty two of these prestigious fellowships were awarded following a rigorous national competition, resulting in four fellowships at Queen Mary out of a total of fourteen awarded to London universities.
+Forty two of these prestigious fellowships were awarded across the UK following a national competition, resulting in four fellowships awarded to Queen Mary out of a total of fourteen awarded to five London universities.

 The Rutherford Academy will create an enabling interdisciplinary research environment at Queen Mary for outstanding health data science researchers and deliver a programme of seminars and lectures, as well as training and networking opportunities.